jjschweigert/HyperVWorkgroup/README.md

 #

 # Needed Material
 * Media, such as flash drives, to perform installtions of Windows desktop and server on two machines.
-The media should have a capacity between 4 to 8 GB.
+The drive used for the Hyper-V Server installer should be at least 4 GB and the drive used for the Windows 10 Pro installer should be at least 8 GB.
 * [Microsoft Hyper-V Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2019)
 * Windows 10 Pro ISO or flash drive installer which can be created using the [Microsoft Windows 10 Installation Tool](https://www.microsoft.com/en-us/software-download/windows10) or using [Rufus](https://rufus.ie/) if you already have an ISO.
 * A desktop for remote management of the HyperV server